Laws made by the legislative bodies are called

 ...A legislature is the law-making body of a political unit, usually a national government, that has power to amend and repeal public policy.
 Laws enacted by legislatures are known as delegated legislation

-Which of the following is a function of pressure groups? ...
+Which of the following is a fundamental right?
+Right to ...